 And friends, pornography’s greatest target is our children.
 We are living in a society and a culture that grooms them to feast on it.
 Today, it is the privacy of pornography that is so destructive.
 In the day, there was a degree of discomfort in trying to acquire pornography.
 Maybe it was the staring, leering eyes of the cashier as you tried to purchase a magazine or rent a movie.
 Today each of us holds private portals that can instantly immerse us into a secret world.
 A world where no one needs to know of the darkness that we desire.
 Technology allows curiosity to give birth to addiction with relative ease.
 And if the industry can grab hold of our children in their youth, they will hold them captive as adults.

 The destruction that pornography leaves in its wake is widespread.
 With addictive power on par with illicit drugs, pornography can take captive the minds of our children, leaving them at its mercy.
-They will fixate upon it, seek after it, step away from all that they love and know to be right just to satisfy their need.
+They will fixate upon it, seek after it, step away from all that they love and know to satisfy their need.
 They will weave a web of deception and lies as they try to conceal, hide, and disguise their habit.
 With time, more will be needed to satisfy and many will likely be lead to a place of acting out the very things that they have seen.

 Today I want to talk to my fellow parents.
 I want to encourage you to live in a place I call “Realsville”.
 I want you to set aside all of the pie-in-the-sky notions that you have about your children, and I want to invite you to look at the reality.